On Saturday 17 April, we will present two films with live discussions together with Trouw.

 Impressive and heartbreaking drama about the hours leading up to the Srebrenica genocide of 1995.
 Aïda works as a translator for the Dutch-run UN base.
 She is torn apart between her duties for the powerless Dutchbat soldiers, and the desperation of her fellow-villagers – especially her husband and two sons.

-The screening at 17:00 will be followed by a live discussion with a lawyer who assists the Mothers of Srebrenica and actor Johan Heldenbergh who plays Thom Karremans.
+The screening at 17:00 will be followed by a live discussion with specialist and lawyer Simon van der Sluijs.

 Impressive documentary following several teenage boys who fled their home countries and are trying to find protection in Europe.
 Stories of hardship and exploitation, but also of endurance, warmth and human spirit.
 Stories of present-day Europe we should not look away from.